Curriculum and School Improvement

 Engages state, district and school leaders in partnerships with teachers, students, parents and the community to raise student achievement in the middle grades.
 In addition to workshops and school visits, SREB links schools to the professional development resources they need.
 The network includes over 650 schools in 20 states.

-Mississippi is a member of the Making Middle Grades Work network, with six active schools in 2015-16.
+Mississippi is a member of the Making Middle Grades Work network, with three active schools in 2016-17.